techno-nerd/SmartCane/README.md

+# Smart Cane using Generative AI
+The purpose of this cane is to investigate the effectiveness of a Gen-AI powered smart cane for allowing visually impaired people to navigate outdoor surroundings independently.

 This project has two parts
-1. For development, data needs to be collected.
+1. For model training, data needs to be collected.
 This is done in the `data-collection` folder
 2. The final product is in the `main` project, consisting of the parts described below

 ## Collecting Data